atsb/Doom64EX-Plus/README.md

 ## macOS

-You can place the asset data described above to any of the following directories:
+You can place the asset data described above to:

-* The directory in which `doom64ex-plus` resides
 * `/Users/*user*/Library/Application Support/doom64ex-plus`

 Then, you can start playing: